hashicorp/se-terraform-vault-workshop/docs/azure/tfe/slides-tfe.md

 Select the Workshop Organization
 -------------------------
 .center[![:scale 70%](images/choose_training_org.png)]
 Your instructor will invite you to the workshop organization.
 Once you've been invited you'll see a second organization in the org pull-down menu.
 Change from your sandbox organization into the workshop organization.
+The organization name may be different than what you see on the slide.

 ???
 **For the first portion of this workshop we'll all be sharing the same sandbox.
 I've invited you all to this $TRAININGORG where you have the ability to create your own workspaces.**